Our West Lancashire

 Our West Lancashire (OWL) is a localist political party in West Lancashire, United Kingdom.
-As of May 2021 it held 7 seats on West Lancashire Borough Council.
-The party also unsuccessfully contested seats in West Lancashire on Lancashire County Council, as well.
-The group claims to have drawn members from all of the major parties in West Lancashire, and claims to "put residents before the party whip".
-It is one of two localist parties in West Lancashire, alongside Skelmersdale Independent Party.
+As of May 2024 it held 5 seats on West Lancashire Borough Council.
+As of May 2025, the party also holds 2 seats in West Lancashire on Lancashire County Council.
+The group has drawn members from all of the major parties in West Lancashire.
+Former Labour councillor, Neil Furey joined the group in May 2025.
+It claims to "put residents before the party whip".

 History

 Our West Lancashire was formed in February 2015 by Adrian Owens, a former Conservative Party councillor, Deputy Leader of West Lancashire Borough Council and candidate for West Lancashire in the 2010 United Kingdom general election, coming second with 17,540 votes, after breaking off from the West Lancashire Conservative group on West Lancashire Borough Council.
 He was joined by Ian Davis in 2017, who won a by-election on Derby Ward.
 The group gained a further four seats on West Lancashire Borough Council in the 2019 election.

 In 2021, Our West Lancashire gained a further seat in Burscough West which led to the council going to No Overall Control.
 As a result, Our West Lancashire councillor, Gordon Paul Johnson became Mayor of West Lancashire and committee chairs were shared between all three political groups with Labour retaining the Leadership of the council.